 INAPPROPRIATE DESIGN: Do not infill the transom with brick or wood, or cover it over with signs.
 Awnings provide pedestrian protection from the weather and can also be used to create a consistent and unified visual appearance.
 It is better to unify the bottom line of the awning to other awnings in the block rather than the upper line of an awning to achieve visual coherence.
-The city may, in some blocks. additional guidelines to more effectively unify and tie together cornice improvements and common awning designs.
+The city may, in some blocks, establish additional guidelines to more effectively unify and tie together cornice improvements and common awning designs.
 All awnings must comply with the requirements of the Streator Municipal Code.

-THE USE OF AWNINGS WILL CREATE A CONSISTENT LOOK AND FEEL TO THE STREETSCAPE masonry; but they should not be higher than the original spandrel.
-Frames for new windows can be of an energy efficient type an energy efficient type, but should harmonize with the architectural features of the building and those adjacent to it.
+THE USE OF AWNINGS WILL CREATE A CONSISTENT LOOK AND FEEL TO THE STREETSCAPE they should not be higher than the original spandrel.
+Frames for new windows can be of an energy efficient type, but should harmonize with the architectural features of the building and those adjacent to it.
 Great efforts should be taken to restore and accent original window openings.
-The building's original design for window size should be honored.
+The building's original design for window size should be honored within the downtown area.
 Additionally window frame and trim color should be carefully considered, with darker window frame and trim colors preferred over commonly available stock white windows.

 Storefront spandrels and windows are key design elements as well.
 These low panels, usually made of wood, metal or masonry-that create a wall below the shop windows-are called spandrels (they are also called kneewalls, kickplate or bulkheads).
-In most downtown Streator buildings, the spandrels were relatively low; they can be rebuilt with wood, tile or

-When restoring downtown buildings, the range of building materials should be relatively limited.
-If available, the use of original brick is always preferable.
-Accent materials can include stone, painted wood trim, copper, aluminum composite panels, unpolished granite and other durable stone.
-Vinyl siding, corrugated metal panels and reflective glass are not appropriate building materials and designs and restoration proposing their use will not be funded.
+In most downtown Streator buildings, the spandrels were relatively low; they can be rebuilt with wood, tile or masonry; but stone, painted wood trim, copper, aluminum composite panels, unpolished granite and other durable stone.
+Vinyl siding, corrugated metal panels and reflective glass are not appropriate building materials in the downtown area and designs and restoration proposing their use will not be funded.

+INAPPROPRIATE DESIGN:

-Do not infill windows with brick or wood; do not alter size of window opening to install larger or smaller sash.
+Do not infill windows with brick or wood;

+do not alter size of window opening to

+install losser or smaller such